 This is a noise word.

 The name of the new procedural language.
-The language name is case insensitive.
 The name must be unique among the languages in the database.

 For backward compatibility, the name can be enclosed by single quotes.